-8.6.2.
-Files of tables and graphs
+8.6.
+Generating files of tables and graphs

-The main thing that the stats module does is generate files of tables and graphs.
-Any number of files may be generated simultaneously (not in parallel, because the stats module has no locking, but by one thread).
-One file may contain any number of tables and graphs, although only one may be generated at a time within any one file.
+KHE offers a module for generating files containing tables and graphs.
+Any number of files may be generated simultaneously, even in parallel, although an individual file cannot be generated in parallel.
+One file may contain any number of tables and graphs, and these can be generated simultaneously, although not in parallel.